Are you thinking, what will it take to get my book published?

 You get paid by the publisher for the publishing rights of your book.

-Some new small book publishers have different models of publishing and how they go about paying authors.
+Some new small book publishers have different publishing models and how they pay authors.

 Unlike traditional publishing, you don’t generally need an agent.

 You could also choose to self-publish or hire a service that charges you to publish your book.

-No matter which route you take, one fact you need to keep in mind is that the publishing journey can be a long haul.
+No matter which routes you take, one fact you need to keep in mind is that the publishing journey can be a long haul.

 Finding a traditional publisher